beboper0/cafe-jindo/wp-content/plugins/optinmonster/readme.txt

 ... and a whole lot more.
 If another WordPress plugin or third-party apps provide a shortcode or iFrame, then you can embed that inside OptinMonster campaigns.

 = Do popups really work?
-Show me the results =
+Show me the results. =

 Here are just a few success stories from OptinMonster customers: